eclipsesource/theia-cloud-website/content/documentation/addApplication/content.md

 - **Resource Requests and Limits**: `requestsMemory`, `requestsCpu`, `limitsMemory`, and `limitsCpu` define the application's resource requirements, similar to Kubernetes resource definitions.

 #### Optional Properties

+- **`ingressHostnamePrefixes`**: Some applications expose additional features on a subdomain.
+To expose these additional domains via the ingress, you need to add the appropriate entries.
+For instance, Theia exposes webviews on a subdomain, such as `some-uuid.webview.your-theia-cloud-domain.io`, when its default values are used.
+To support this, you need to add an entry like `*.webview.` (the trailing dot is required).
+Additionally, the values of all used app definitions must be specified via the `hosts.allWildcardInstances` value of the `theia-cloud` helm chart for proper TLS certificate generation and configuration.

 - **`imagePullPolicy`**: Governs the image pull behavior, with options `"Always"`, `"IfNotPresent"`, or `"Never"`.